ajay-dhangar/algo/docs/Recursion/catalannumber.md

 ---
-id: Catalan Number
+id: catalan-number
 title: Catalan Number Using Recursion
 sidebar_label: Generate Catalan Number
-description: "The Catalan number sequence is a fundamental concept in combinatorics, appearing in numerous counting problems such as valid parentheses expressions, binary search trees, and polygon triangulations.
-The nth Catalan number is defined recursively as:
+description: "The Catalan number sequence is a cornerstone in combinatorics, often arising in problems like counting valid parentheses expressions, binary search trees, and polygon triangulations.
-C(n)= i=0∑n−1
+This recursive formulation enables breaking down complex problems into smaller, manageable subproblems.
+However, while recursion provides a clear and intuitive structure, it can be inefficient without optimization.
+Good practices such as memoization or dynamic programming should be employed to avoid redundant calculations, significantly improving performance for larger inputs.
-       C(i)×C(n−i−1) with 𝐶(0)=1 .
-This recursive structure allows us to break complex problems into smaller subproblems, making Catalan numbers a versatile tool in algorithm design and mathematical theory.
-This contribution focuses on implementing the recursive approach for generating Catalan numbers."
+This contribution implements the recursive approach to generating Catalan numbers and the importance of optimizing recursive algorithms for practical applications."
 tags: [CatalanNumber , recursion, dsa]
 ---
 ## Catalan Number Via Recursion

 **Problem Statement:**